DavidWalley/nebra/README.md

 Deciding whether to add a "leap lunar month", or not, is the hypothetical subject of the Sky Disc and the rhyme, and what we are simulating with code.

-The use of calendars and astronomical observations for determining when to plant and harvest, is often overstated.
+The importance of calendars and astronomical observations for determining when to plant and harvest, is often overstated.
 There are dozens of signs of spring that a farmer would use, perhaps including the melting of snow and ice, bird migrations, budding of leaves, and so on.
-For harvest, the maturity of the crop would surely top the list.
+For harvest, the maturity of the crop would surely be most important.
 Observation of the sky might be a factor, but if anything like today's farmers, everyone would have their own way of deciding when to plant.

-Far more important for emerging societies is the ability to synchronize group activities - market days and fares, celebrations, war, and more mundane meetups.
+Far more important for emerging societies is the ability to synchronize group activities - market days and annual fares, celebrations, war, and more mundane meetups.
 Importantly, synchronizing calendars to the sky synchronizes calendars to each other.
 Procedures to do this should work across a geographic area, and work-around bad weather.
-While considerable expertise is required to create such a procedure, the application of the best should be simple and understandable by everyone.
+While considerable expertise is required to create such a procedure, its application should be simple and understandable by everyone.

-We believe the Sky Disc and "High Diddle Diddle" are consistent with such a common procedure.
+We believe the Sky Disc and "High Diddle Diddle" point to such a common procedure.
 More details can be found at https://dcwalley.com/sky-disc, but the basic proposed procedure is:

 - Count the days of the previously declared year, till the last (lunar) month (around our modern calendar's December).
 - Look for a waxing crescent Moon, and the last time it sets (before becoming gibbous).